Skip to content ↓

 Q3

 Your books on behavioural science inspire many adults globally.
-Have you ever considered writing a children's book about behaviours?
-I think it could be a best seller.
-I would love to help you after all, I am studying hard at school.
+Have you ever considered writing a children's book about behaviour science?
+I think it could be a bestseller.
+I would love to help you after all.
+I am studying hard at school.

 Q4